A Shield Against Night

 Ward Rangers

-Northeast of Firlund, alongside the yawning sea, stretch a range of vast and otherworldly fens.
+Northeast of Firlund, alongside the yawning sea, there stretches a range of vast and otherworldly fens.
 Few civilized folk abide on these cold and evil plains, for they are awash with the mist of the Otherworld.
 They are the domain of all manor of fairy and monster.
 They are the Moors So Sere, and they are no home to Humanity.

 If left alone, a slow and predatory wave would subsume the good realm of the Firls.
 Every hill would be a trollhole.
 Every mistletree a leering älf’s perch.
 Every cradle a ragman’s feed trough.